Visiting the Alhambra: 12 Top Attractions, Tips & Tours

 See also: Where to Stay near the Alhambra

 The Patio del Mexuar leads into the Patio de los Arrayanes, also called the Patio de los Mirtos because of the hedges of myrtle around the central pond.
-This spacious courtyard features graceful arcades at each end.
+This spacious courtyard features graceful arcades at each end, as well as two fountains, which feed the pond.
+Most of the inscriptions around the patio are praises to God.
+The green water of the pond contrasts beautifully with the white marble patio, and the parapet above the northern gallery reflects in the pool on a clear day, making a lovely photo op.

 Between the walls of the Sala de la Barca and the adjoining hall is a narrow passage with two doors, and the left door leads to the higher chambers of the tower.
 The Torre de Comares is the tallest of the remaining towers of the Alhambra.
 It's named for the stained-glass windows of the balconies called "comarías," which illuminate the grand hall inside the tower.
 The tower offers splendid views of the landscape.
 It is said that Boabdil, the last Moorish ruler of Granada, negotiated his surrender to the Catholic Monarchs here after taking in a final glimpse of the beautiful scenery.